jedo-w/DiscordBot/README.md

-# a discord bot made by Node.js Discord.js
+# a discord bot made by Discord.js
+# study